 For more information please view the School’s Safeguarding and Anti-Bullying Policies in the downloads section to the right.

 The safeguarding training received by all staff includes full safeguarding training every three years, plus annual updates.
 All staff and pupils receive e-safety training to raise awareness of the new challenges relating to the internet with the aim to reduce its misuse, including social media sites and to minimise incidents of cyberbullying and its effects.
-Staff receive training to raise awareness of the Prevent strategy with the aim of reducing the risk of radicalisation and the ideological challenge of terrorism.
-Staff are made aware of their duty to be aware of the risks relating to Female Genital Mutilation (FGM) and Peer on Peer Abuse as well as any other current issues identified locally and nationally.
+Staff receive training to raise awareness of the Prevent strategy with an aim to reduce the risk of radicalisation, and the ideological challenge of terrorism.
+Staff are also made aware of the risks relating to Female Genital Mutilation (FGM) and Peer on Peer Abuse as well as any other current issues identified locally and nationally.

-Education on issues associated with safeguarding and child protection occurs in the PSHE (personal, social and health education) programme, tutorials and the House system, the assembly programme, debating societies, guest speakers, including those who present in our Extension Studies programme and generally in the curriculum.
-Especially in religious studies, philosophy and ethics, the social aspects of geography, history, science, technology, languages and classics.
+Education on issues associated with safeguarding and child protection occurs in the PSHE (personal, social and health education) programme, tutorials and the House system, the assembly programme, debating societies, guest speakers (including those who present in our Extension Studies programme), and generally in the curriculum (particularly in religious studies, philosophy and ethics, the social aspects of geography, history, science, technology, languages and classics).

 Regular fora are offered to parents, usually via the CSPA, to offer training on matters relating to safeguarding, awareness of the risks involved in alcohol and drugs – both illegal and illicit, e-safety, sex and relationships, mindfulness and more.